NibblePoker/Data-Airport-Location/readme.md

 ```

 ## Remarks
-All continent-based filtering is done using
+All future continent-based filtering will be done using
 [Wikipedia's list](https://en.m.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_(data_file))
 that is itself based on `ISO 3166-1`.